HaedHutner/Anti-Contributor-Covenant/CODE_OF_CONDUCT.md

 * Never forgetting to point out evident flaws in eachother's viewpoints
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the project
-* Showing vigorous towards your contributions
+* Showing vigorous dedication towards your contributions

 ## Our Responsibilities